Compare our best credit cards for bad credit

 • Don’t make multiple applications for credit.
 Only apply for one credit card at a time.
 If your application is rejected, refrain from applying for another credit card straight away.
 Doing so can be seen as a red flag to lenders that you’re desperate for credit, so they'll be less willing to lend to you.
 Give it time, usually around six months, before applying again.

-Advantages and disadvantages of bad credit credit cards
+Pros and cons of bad credit credit cards

 Pros